-Riparian vegetation on the embankments of Boulder Creek defines the southern edge of the site.
-It provides a visual barrier that separates the site from the residential community on the southern bank.
-The vegetation on Boulder Creek's embankments is typical of riparian areas in the region.
-Two prominent trees from the period of significance remain - a Plains Cottonwood (80 in DBH) and a large willow (60 in DBH).32 These trees contribute to the significance of Boyd Smelter/ Mill Site.
-Choke cherry bushes many be a historic vegetation type, but no groupings were identified as contributing.33
+Riparian vegetation on the banks of Boulder Creek defines the southern edge of the site.
+The vegetation provides a visual barrier that separates the site from the residential community on the southern bank.
+The vegetation on Boulder Creek's banks is typical of riparian areas in the region.
+Two prominent trees date from the period of significance remain-a Plains Cottonwood (80-inch DBH) and a large willow (60-inch DBH).27 These trees contribute to the significance of Boyd Smelter/ Mill Site.
+Chokecherry shrubs may be a historic vegetation type, but no groupings were identified as contributing.28

-The open, level space between Boulder Creek and Canyon Boulevard is covered in tall native grasses interspersed with fruit trees (crabapple and apple), evergreens (pinyon and ponderosa), box elder, elm, and cottonwood.
+The open level space between Boulder Creek and Canyon Boulevard is covered in tall native grasses interspersed with fruit trees (crabapple and apple), evergreens trees (pinyon and ponderosa), and deciduous trees (box elder, elm and cottonwood).
 The open, level space and embankments of Boulder Creek historically had less vegetation due to smelting and mining operations.
-The existing vegetation does not resemble the historic condition and does not contribute to the significance of the site.
+The existing vegetation has changed in the open level area and does not contribute to the significance of the site.